-What Is the School's Charging Policy?
+What is the school's charging policy?

 The Local Advisory Group's policy on charging meets the requirements of the Education Act 1988.
 In essence it means that no charges will be made for any cost of education provided as part of the National Curriculum or as part of a syllabus leading to public examination.
 No child will be debarred from taking part in any activity other than optional extras because you are unable to make any contribution.
-Please be aware, however, that some visits may not be able to go ahead if sufficient contributions are not received.
 In appropriate cases, the Local Advisory Group may decide to undertake the costs of participation from the school's own resources.
 On residential visits, cost of board and lodging will be passed on in full to you, except where subsidies are provided by the Local Authority or Local Advisory Group.
 There is no charge for school music activities when an activity is taken by a school member of staff.
-However, you will be directly charged by NEMCO (North-East Music Cooperative) for any lesson or activity taken by one of their peripatetic instrumental teachers and for any instrument maintained by NEMCO.
+However, you will be directly charged by NEMCO (North-East Music

+Cooperative) for any lesson or activity taken by one of their peripatetic instrumental teachers and for any instrument maintained by NEMCO.